 All cryptocurrency transactions occur online because it is digital money – there are no physical “coins” or notes.
 Say you want to send your friend some Bitcoin (lucky them!).
-You would use software called a “cryptocurrency wallet” and transfer funds using a private password.
+You would use what’s called a “cryptocurrency wallet” and transfer funds using a private password.
 The transaction is encrypted (hidden in code) and then recorded on the public ledger, adding a “block” of financial data to the “chain” – and adding to the overall security of the blockchain technology.
 You can get your coins through the ledger itself using a “full node wallet.”
-Many users prefer to go through a third-party wallet such as TradeOr.

 Crypto Mining Explained

 Remember when your friend sent you that Bitcoin earlier?
 All users of the blockchain received a copy of that transaction.
 Some users or “miners” then have to decrypt it (solving the cryptographic puzzle) to add the ledger’s block.
 Cryptography mining pays – whoever solves the puzzle first is rewarded with new coins (mined, not minted!) alongside any transaction fees.

 Each coin has a unique address that identifies it on your crypto wallet.
 A Bitcoin address could look something like this: 1BvBMDENstXetqTFn5Bu4n4GFg7x¡sJaBRB2.
 Think of your crypto address as a mailing address and the blockchain technology used to send it as the GPS.